Make Private Mortgage Insurance a Thing of the Past

-Since 1999, lenders have been required to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for loans made after July of '99) goes down below seventy-eight percent of the price of purchase, but not when the borrower's equity reaches more than twenty-two percent.
-(A number of "higher risk" morgages are not included.)
-The good news is that you can cancel your PMI yourself (for a mortgage loan that closed past July '99), regardless of the original price of purchase, once the equity rises to twenty percent.
+Since 1999, lending institutions have been obligated to cancel a borrower’s Private Mortgage Insurance (PMI) at the point his loan balance (for a loan made after July of that year) goes below seventy-eight percent of the price of purchase, but not when the borrower’s equity climbs to twenty-two percent or more.
+(Certain “higher risk” loan programs are not included.)
+But if your equity reaches 20% (no matter what the original purchase price was), you are able to cancel PMI (for a loan that past July 1999).